hkruegr/getdata/CodeBook.md

 # Variables

-Average of the mean and standard deviation accelerometer and gyroscope 3-axial signals.
+Average over the mean and standard deviation of accelerometer and gyroscope 3-axial signals.
 't' denotes time and 'f' frequency
 The acceleration signal is in standard gravity units 'g'.
 The angular velocity vector is measured in radians/second.

+For further information look into features_info.txt in the downloaded data set.